sylv/marver/README.md

   - `Ctrl + T` to quickly add tags to an image
   - `Ctrl + D` to show debug layers of images (for example, outlines of detected faces, OCR outlines, etc)
 - It would be cool to run face detection, then run age detection on the detected faces, then show photos of a person on a timeline of their life.
+- Support originals and edited versions
+  - Sometimes you want to store the raw, unedited version of an image, but it is near unviewable.
+So you create an edited version which you can show people.
+But when you want to add metadata, you don't want to add it to the edited version.
+  - So, we should support having an original and edited version of a file.
+The edited version is shown by default but the original is where metadata is written to and pulled from primarily.
+  - It would be good to have warnings if the edited version has more metadata than the original - ideally we should treat the edited version as disposable.
+  - It would make sense to support multiple child versions that are called something else for files where eg, you might have a 4k version and a 1080p version.
+  - This needs more thought.

 ### todo